LeonidasEng/Sudokujen/README.md

 - Rule 3 - The digits can only occur once per block (nonet)
 - Rule 4 - The sum of every single row, column and nonet must equal 45

+## Generator program
+This program is designed to generate new Sudoku puzzles using bruteforce method

+## Sudoku solver
+The first program proved too complicated at first, the Sudokujen program has been altered to do a simpler problem, trying to solve a specific Sudoku proved easier than trying to generate entirely new problems.
+I used a backtracking algorithm to resolve the predefined Sudoku puzzle.